 The opening credit fonts are awesome, as is Crystal's sweater.

 "Crystal the WebSeries" is about an introspective young woman named Crystal who is fresh off a break up and trying to figure out what to do with her life.
 Her roommate, Nikki, is her polar opposite and sometimes makes their living situation pretty awkward.
-Check out the season one preview to get an idea of the tone and style.

 Interview with Crystal Correa: